 A brake drum is basically a shallow cast-iron cylinder.
-The inside drum of the cylinder is a machined surface that the brake shoes press against when applied.
-Most of the reasons to replace a brake drum have to do with the condition of that drum surface; each time the brakes are applied they create friction and heat and wear the drum a little bit.
-Over time a brake drum can become out of round, or it can wear to an excessively large diameter.
-Rear brake shoes and brake drums wear very slowly, as compared to disc brakes, but if a brake shoe wears down to the metal, or if an emergency brake is left applied, a brake drum can be easily damaged.
+The inside drum of the cylinder has a machined surface that the brake shoes press against when applied.
+Most of the reasons to replace a brake drum have to do with the condition of the drum surface; each time the brakes are applied, they create friction and heat and wear the drum a little bit.
+Over time, a brake drum can become out of round, or wear to an excessively large diameter.
+Rear brake shoes and brake drums wear very slowly as compared to disc brakes, but if a brake shoe wears down to the metal or if an emergency brake is left applied, a brake drum can be easily damaged.

-Drum brakes used to be the main type of brake system used, both front and rear.
-Disc brakes have the advantage of being more responsive as well as running cooler, so almost all vehicles since the early 70’s use disc brakes in the front, which does the most work.
-When ABS brakes became the norm drum brakes again declined in use, as they don’t respond as rapidly and don’t work as well in an ABS system.
+Drum brakes used to be the main type of automotive brake system, both front and rear.
+Disc brakes have the advantage of being more responsive as well as running cooler, so almost all vehicles since the early 1970s use disc brakes in the front, which does the most work.
+When ABS brakes became the norm, drum brakes again declined in use, as they don’t respond as rapidly and don’t work as well in an ABS system.

 But there are still many light trucks and economy cars that use rear drum brakes.

 Cost of Brake Drum Replacement

 In the great majority of cases, replacing a brake drum will occur in conjunction with a brake job.
 Then the cost will be for the part only, as no extra labor is involved.
 A brake drum on a passenger car costs, on average, about $40.
 A brake drum for a light truck costs, on average, about $120.